ICGC-TCGA-PanCancer/pancancer-documentation/docs/run_bwa.md

     # checkout the code
     $ git clone git@github.com:SeqWare/public-workflows.git
     $ cd public-workflows
-    $ git checkout 2.0.4 <CORRECT!?!?>
+    $ git checkout 2.6.2
     # build the workflow
     $ cd workflow-bwa-pancancer
+    # specify the seqware version that you wish to compile against
+    $ vim pom.xml
     $ mvn clean install

-This command checks out the 2.4.0 workflow, a more recent one might be available by the time you read this guide.
+This command checks out the 2.6.2 workflow, a more recent one might be available by the time you read this guide.

 You should now have a target/Workflow* directory, this is the workflow compiled into runnable form.